th-we/deskflow-wiki/Developer-troubleshooting.md

 ### On Windows: Visual Studio is installed but the VC++ tools are not

 If the Visual Studio Build Tools are already installed then it will not be modified.
 You'll need to manually modify the Visual Studio installation and add the C++ workload.
+Failing that, completely remove Visual Studio and re-run the dependencies script.

 ## Configure step